WebLLM API Reference¶

 Note

-All fields are optional, and logitProcessorRegistry is only used for MLCEngine.
+All fields are optional, and logitProcessorRegistry is only used in MLCEngine.

 Example: